Infineon/edgeprotecttools/README.md

 * [Changelog](https://github.com/Infineon/edgeprotecttools/blob/master/CHANGELOG.md)

 # Standalone Executable
 Edge Protect Tools can be used as a standalone application.
-The executable can be found in the `tools/edgeprotecttools/bin` directory of the Early Access Pack installation or Edge Protect Security Suite.
+The executable can be found in the `tools/edgeprotecttools/bin` directory of the Edge Protect Security Suite or Early Access Pack installation.

 # Installing From Sources
 Alternatively Edge Protect Tools can be installed from the sources as a Python package.
-The source code is located in the `tools/edgeprotecttools/src` directory of the Early Access Pack installation or Edge Protect Security Suite.
+The source code is located in the `tools/edgeprotecttools/src` directory of the Edge Protect Security Suite or Early Access Pack installation.

 Install Python 3.12 on your computer.
 You can download it from https://www.python.org/downloads/.
 Set up the appropriate environment variable(s) for your operating system.